21bshwjt/ActiveDirectory_Replication_Monitoring/README.md

-# ActiveDirectory Replication Monitoring | HTML Email Alert | PowerShell
+# ActiveDirectory Replication Monitoring - HTML Email Alert using PowerShell
 ## Healthy replication in an AD forest is crucial & that needs to monitor for all orgs.

 1. Scheduled task need to be created with a Group Managed service account / Service account.
 Email will be trigged if there is Replication Error !